Legal Information: Florida

 Bridge-the-gap alimony

-Bridge the gap alimony may be awarded to help you make a transition from being married to being single.
+Bridge-the-gap alimony may be awarded to help you make a transition from being married to being single.
 This type of alimony is to assist you with specific short-term needs.
-The length of the alimony award cannot be longer than 2 years (but can end earlier than that if you get re-married or if you or your spouse dies).
-The amount of alimony or the length of time that it is paid cannot be modified by the judge.1
+The length of the alimony award cannot be longer than two years.
+The amount of alimony or the length of time that it is paid cannot later be modified by the judge.3

 Rehabilitative alimony is awarded to help you gain the ability to support yourself through: